East Carolina opens season at home against Georgia Southern - WTOP News

 Greenville, North Carolina; Tuesday, 7 p.m.
 EST

-BOTTOM LINE: East Carolina starts the season at home against Georgia Southern.
+BOTTOM LINE: East Carolina opens the season at home against Georgia Southern.

-Georgia Southern finished 17-16 overall last season while going 4-11 on the road.
-The Eagles allowed opponents to score 75.9 points per game and shot 43.5% from the field last season.
+Georgia Southern went 4-11 on the road and 17-16 overall a season ago.
+The Eagles averaged 13.6 assists per game on 26.9 made field goals last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.